Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2021.1-to-2021.2.md

 ## Density Volumes

-As **Density Volume** has been renamed to **Local Volumetric Fog**, you won't need to worry about the game objects using the old component, as the serialization is taking into account the GUID and not the component name.
-Whereas, if you are referencing **Density Volume** class through your scripts, you will notice a warning (**DensityVolume has been deprecated (UnityUpgradable) -> Local Volumetric Fog**) so change your code and target the new component.
-This might stop compiling your project in future versions.
+Density Volumes are now known as **Local Volumetric Fog**.
+If a Scene uses Density Volumes, HDRP automatically migrates the GameObjects to use the new component name, with all the same properties set for the Density Volume.
+However, if you reference a **Density Volume** through a C# script, a warning appears (**DensityVolume has been deprecated (UnityUpgradable) -> Local Volumetric Fog**) in the Console window.
+To resolve this, change your code to target the new component.
+This warning may stop your Project from compiling in future versions of HDRP.

 ## ClearFlag